apify/apify-microsoft-power-automate-integration/README.md

    - Update the connector again using the `pac connector update` command
    - Repeat the testing process

+## Actions

-### Run Actor Action
+### Run Task Action

-Use the "Run Actor" action to start an Apify Actor run.
+Use the "Run Task" action to start an Apify Task run.

 - Authentication: Use Apify API Key or OAuth 2.0 (scopes: `profile`, `full_api_access`).
 - Headers: All requests include `x-apify-integration-platform: power-automate`.
-- Actor Source (`actor_scope`): Choose "My Actors" or "From Store".
-  - If "My Actors": pick from `Actor` populated by your account actors.
-  - If "From Store": pick from `Actor` populated by Apify Store (limit 50).
+- Task (`task_id`): Select the task from a dynamic dropdown of your available tasks.
-- Input Body (`input_body`): Provide JSON for the Actor input.
+- Input Body (`input_override`): Provide a raw JSON object to override the task's default input.
 - Optional query params:
-  - `build`: specific build tag or id
   - `timeout` (seconds)
   - `memory` (MB): 512, 1024, 2048, 4096, 8192, 16384
-  - `waitForFinish` (seconds, max 60): set 0 to no limit
+  - `waitForFinish` (seconds, max 60).
+If empty or 0, the call is asynchronous (does not wait).

-The connector invokes `POST /v2/acts/{actorId}/runs` per Apify docs (see: https://docs.apify.com/api/v2/act-runs-post).
-The `actorId` path segment is chosen automatically based on your `actor_scope` selection.
+The connector invokes `POST /v2/actor-tasks/{taskId}/runs` per Apify docs (see: https://docs.apify.com/api/v2/actor-task-runs-post).
+The `taskId` path segment is handled internally; you select the task via the `task_id` parameter.

 ## Testing